UMMS-Biocore/dolphin/docs/debrowser/quickstart.rst

 Selecting the 'QC Plots' tab will take you to the quality control plots section.
-These QC plots are very similar to the QC plots shown before running DESeq, however the dataset being used here depends on the one you select on the left menu.
+These QC plots are very similar to the QC plots shown before running DESeq and the dataset being used here depends on the one you select in the left panel.
 In addition to the all-to-all plot shown within the previous QC analysis, users can also view a heatmap and PCA plot of their analyzed data by selecting the proper plot on the left menu.
 You can also choose the appropriate clustering and distance method you would